paalgyula/summit/README.md

 This project will be pure fun, writing the emulator from scratch after +15years experience 😈 Goal: to just run the wow emulator whenever you wanna play/continue to play or you just want to experiment some low level stuff in go.

 ## How to run/develop
-The project contains a Makefile which is parameterized to build the project with go 1.20+, the binaries will be placed in `bin/` folder.
+The project contains a Makefile which is parameterized to build the project with go 1.21+, the binaries will be placed in `bin/` folder.
 Later I'm planning to create a **goreleaser** pipeline for github actions to provide some instant binaries too.

 The DBC stuff?
 Hmm...
 I have an idea to load the dbc in a different way than before.
 If you check the package:

 ### Community

 This project is a one man band (because when i'm writing these lines the project is just 3days old).
 I have an architecture in my head how this tiny project will change the 🗺 and I'll document it soon to here, but feel free to fork this repository and feel free to have fun.

-I'm got some existing parts from emulators:
+I've pulled some existing parts from emulators:
 - [Azeroth Core](https://github.com/azerothcore/azerothcore-wotlk) - Opcodes
 - [TrinityCore](https://github.com/TrinityCore/TrinityCore/tree/3.3.5) - Enums, for DBCs

-Thanks for this communities for the research! 🙏
+Thanks for these communities for the research! 🙏

 ### Why Wotlk?